JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 By default, these files are merged into a single `Package.resolved` file placed as part of a synthetic package in the `.swiftpm-locks/default/swiftImport` directory.
 This shared lock file is then used to build the project, making sure that all subprojects use the same versions of Swift packages.
-The lock file should be committed to your repository to make sure that all builds use the same dependencies.
+The lock file (but not the entire folder) should be committed to your repository to make sure that all builds use the same dependencies.
 You can customize lock-file merging behavior by [grouping subprojects or excluding them from synchronization](#customize-aggregation-of-swift-package-versions).

 The lock files are updated automatically when you change the set or versions of SwiftPM dependencies in your build scripts.